 What is alogliptin?

-Alogliptin is for people with type 2 diabetes.
-Alogliptin is sometimes used in combination with other diabetes medications, but is not for treating type 1 diabetes.
+Alogliptin is sometimes used in combination with other diabetes medications.

 Alogliptin may also be used for purposes not listed in this medication guide.

-Alogliptin can cause pancreatitis.
-Stop using this medicine and call your doctor at once if you have severe pain in your upper stomach spreading to your back, nausea and vomiting, and loss of appetite.
+Stop taking alogliptin and call your doctor right away if you have symptoms of pancreatitis: severe pain in your upper stomach spreading to your back, nausea and vomiting, loss of appetite, or fast heartbeats.

-Do not use this medicine if you are allergic to alogliptin, or if you are in a state of diabetic ketoacidosis (call your doctor for treatment with insulin).
+You should not use this medicine if you are allergic to alogliptin, or if you have diabetic ketoacidosis (call your doctor for treatment).

 kidney disease (or if you are on dialysis);